turingschool/curriculum-site/module3/assessments/take_home.md

 Completion and passing the Take Home Presentation is a promotion requirement.
 When you present, you should speak as though your assessing instructor is your potential employer. **If you would not be passed on to the next stage of the interview process based on your code and presentation, you will not pass this challenge.**

+**Starter Repos are available for your use!**.
+You can use [this React repo](https://github.com/turingschool-examples/vite-react-starter) and [this Rails repo](https://github.com/turingschool-examples/rails-api-starter) to get started.

 ## Things we'll be looking for:

 ### Backend API